GameHackingDotOrg/artemis-ps2-archive/ps2cc/ReadMe.txt

 	you might not have noticed is that the value copied is dependant on which column you click in.
 Also, doublclicking the value will add that result straight to the active codes list with that value.
+Multi-Select Results:
+	Hold Control key.
+Still works on doubleclick with the values from the column being clicked in.
+You might find you need to doubleclick a within a row that's NOT highlighted in order to catch the last one you select.